mgechev/angular2-style-guide/README.md

 - John Papa's AngularJS 1.x and Angular 2 [style guides](https://github.com/johnpapa/angular-styleguide).

 The previous version of the style guide can be found [here](./old/README.md).

+The official style guide can be found [here](https://angular.io/styleguide).